ZanRafal/ArkanoidGame/README.md

 # ArkanoidGame
 Simple console version implementation of well known, old-fashioned game.
-Even controls are simple..
+Even controls are simple..:
--SPACE for launching the ball
+- SPACE for launching the ball
--LEFT_ARROW_KEY to move the paddle left -RIGHT_ARROW_KEY to move the paddle right
+- LEFT_ARROW_KEY to move the paddle left
+- RIGHT_ARROW_KEY to move the paddle right

 Images from the game: